paulowe/gcp/automation-on-gcp.md

 [Next](https://github.com/paulowe/gcp/blob/main/automation-on-gcp.md)

-## This document demonstrates the power of Automation on GCP through the Marketplace
+## The power of Automation on GCP through the Marketplace

 ### Task
 - Configure a Jenkins CI environment using GCP marketplace